 Description: Grand Rounds is a seminar course that holds the promise of connecting what you are learning through your four years of dental school and to life beyond dental school.
 Focus on critical thinking, developing problem-solving and life-long learning skills, reinforce appraisal of information, the respect of patient values and interdisciplinary decision-making for evidence-based patient treatment.
-Grand Round Teams are comprised of 4 students, each at a different stage in DMD education-one D1, D2, D3 and D4-randomly selected from within the same clinical team.
+Grand Round Teams are comprised of 4 students, each at a different stage in DMD education-one D1, D2, D3 and D4--randomly selected from within the same clinical team.
 The Fourth year DMD students will be the team leader.

-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm)
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/ setupSearchClassSchedule.cfm)

-t CMPD 866.
-Clinical Grand Rounds, Fourth Year DMD Students 1 Unit Term Typically Offered: Spring Only thinking, developing problem-solving and life-long learning skills, reinforce appraisal of information, the respect of patient values and interdisciplinary decision-making for evidence-based patient treatment.
+CMPD 866.
+Clinical Grand Rounds, Fourth Year DMD Students 1 Unit Term Typically Offered: Spring Only

+Description: Grand Rounds is a seminar course that holds the promise of connecting what you are learning through your four years of dental school and to life beyond dental school.
+Focus on critical thinking, developing problem-solving and life-long learning skills, reinforce appraisal of information, the respect of patient values and interdisciplinary decision-making for evidence-based patient treatment.
 Grand Round Teams are comprised of 4 students, each at a different stage in DMD education--one D1, D2, D3 and D4--randomly selected from within the same clinical team.
 The Fourth year DMD students will be the team leader.